MilanLempera/gulp-pseudoconcat-js/README.md

 </tr>
 </table>

-gulp-pseudoconcat-js is substitute for [gulp-concat][1] for development.
-With this plugin browser use js files directly from src folder without any copying to build directory, source maps,...

-Gulp-pseudoconcat-js lets you simply debug your javascripts in your IDE.
+gulp-pseudoconcat-js is substitute to [gulp-concat][1] for development.
+This plugin allows browser to use js files directly from src folder without copying to build directory.
+Because of that Gulp-pseudoconcat-js allows you to debug your javascripts in your IDE as usual.

-Order of the files in ouptut script is same as order of the input.
-So you can use the plugin with [gulp-angular-filesort][2] and similar sorting plugins.
+Order of the files is not influenced, ouptut order is same as input order.
+So you can still use the plugin with [gulp-angular-filesort][2] and similar sorting plugins.

 ## Install